Ben-Santana/Ai_Number_Generator/README.md

 - Train: *train*
 - Exit: *quit*

 > !
-Predictions will periodically appear in the opened window !
+Predictions will periodically appear in the opened plot !